lunadragon06/bingo-wheel/README.md

 <br>
 <h2>Behind the scenes</h2>
 <img src="/assets/repoassets/processline.png" alt="Process presentation">
-...
-<br><br>
 <h3>01.
 Exploration</h3>
 Through a prioritization matrix, it was determined and focused on which functions should be prioritized to be created before I began to outline the layout of the bingo game, which was primarily based on the task descriptions I received from Framom.
+<br><br>
 <img src="/assets/repoassets/matrix.png" alt="Priority matrix">
 <h3>02.
 Ideation</h3>
 From sketching phase of this project, I tried to outline its information architecture and an interface that looked a bit like the analogue bingo scheme we use when we're playing bingo as a starting point, in an attempt to mimic a bit the real experience of our version of our bingo game.